-Howe Community Library
+Howe ISD / Community Library

 Through a partnership between Howe ISD and the City of Howe, the Howe Community Library serves the City of Howe public patrons, the Howe Middle School students, and the Howe Intermediate School students.